Wednesday, March 29, 2017

 5. From my tutor: not to become a Green or Blue supporter at the races, or side with the Lights or Heavies in the amphitheatre; to tolerate pain and feel few needs; to work with my own hands and mind my own business; to be deaf to malicious gossip.

-to tolerate pain is impressive. how many times have you seen someone who cries out in pain and in a sense it is a bit annoying. there is a part of us that wants to be courageous when it comes to pain. think of the times you've experienced pain. sometimes you just have to endure it. i've learned to try to "step outside of my pain" - to look at your pain from an outside perspective. it helps me endure it better.
+Next in the passage, Marcus was impressed with how his tutor was able to tolerate pain.
+How many times have you seen someone who cries out in pain, and, in a sense, it is a bit annoying.
+There is a part of us that wants to be courageous when it comes to pain.
+Think of the times you've experienced pain.
+Sometimes you just have to endure it.
+I’ve learned to try to "step outside of my pain" and to look at your pain from an outside perspective.
+It helps me endure it better.

-to feel few needs reminds me of another stoic thought from crates of thebes. he noted that there is a scale of "needs" in people and all the way to the gods - who need little. you can read this thought here.
+The phrase (quote) to feel few needs (quote) reminds me of another stoic thought from Crates of Thebes.
+He noted that there is a scale of "needs" in various people and then all the way to the gods.
+Some people, like children, have quite a lot of needs, but the gods need little.
+The entire quote from Crates goes like this (you can read this entire thought here):

-mind your own business - this could mean one of two things. it could mean to "manage your own business - try to do much for yourself" or it could mean the traditional sense of don't be nosy. in either case, it is sound advice.
+His tutor also teaches him to mind his own business.
+This could mean one of two things.
+It could mean to "manage your own business or try to do as much for yourself as you can" or it could mean the traditional sense of not being nosy.
+In either case, it is sound advice.

-deaf to malicious gossip - we do not have control over what others think or say. so-and-so has said this about you - that is all. leave it at that. hold no ill will and seek the higher ground.
+Lastly, Marcus admires the admonition of being deaf to malicious gossip.
+We do not have control over what others think or say.
+So-and-so has said this about you.
+That is all.
+Leave it at that.
+Hold no ill will and simply seek the higher ground.

 Monday, March 13, 2017